Code-Institute-Submissions/employmentcharts/readMe - Ireland’s Employment Distribution.md

 * d3.js, dc.js
 * Chrome developer tools

+## Versioning

+Git/GitHub have been used for versioning.

 # Testing
 Manual testing was conducted to ensure the graph was working correctly.